Scott O. Lilienfeld

 - PSYC 410: Science and Pseudoscience in Psychology

-Dr. Lilienfeld is not seeking a new graduate student for Fall 2018 admission.
-Please visit the Clinical Program page for a list of faculty who will be interviewing applicants for Fall 2018 admission.
+Dr. Lilienfeld does not presently know whether he will be seeking a new graduate student for Fall 2019 admission, but should know by early September.
+Please visit the Clinical Program page for a list of faculty who will be interviewing applicants for Fall 2019 admission.

-The causes and assessment of personality disorders (especially psychopathic personality) and personality traits; personality assessment (e.g., the validity of projective techniques); psychiatric classification and diagnosis; pseudoscience and clinical psychology; evidence-based clinical practice; scientific thinking and its application to psychology; philosophy of science and psychology.
+Cognitive biases (e.g., confirmation bias) and their relations to personality and psychopathology; scientific thinking and its application to psychology; the causes and assessment of personality disorders (especially psychopathic and narcissistic personality disorders); psychiatric classification and diagnosis; pseudoscience and clinical psychology; evidence-based clinical practice; philosophy of science and psychology.